input-output-hk/jormungandr/doc/jcli/address.md

-# address
+# Address

 Jormungandr comes with a separate CLI to create and manipulate addresses.

-This is useful for creating addresses from public keys in the CLI, for debugging addresses and for testing.
+This is useful for creating addresses from their components in the CLI, for debugging addresses and for testing.

-## display address info
+## Display address info

 To display an address and verify it is in a valid format you can utilise: